Crayon (song)

 "Crayon" is a song by South Korean rapper G-Dragon.
 It was released on September 15, 2012, as the second single of his first extended play One of a Kind (2012).
 It was written and produced by G-Dragon and Teddy Park.

 Composition

 "Crayon" is mix between hip-hop and electronic music.
 The title is a neologism made on the compound word "Crazy On".
 The track was noted to showcase the experimental mind of the composers.

-One Of A Kind Album's second track title track, Crayon, is the first Korean mainstream music to introduce a trap genre.
+"Crayon" is the first Korean mainstream music to introduce a trap genre.